 Color adjustment and one-click look adjustments are just the basic things you can start with.
 With advanced options like masking, layer adjustments and the ability to add other plugins into the program you can apply distinct adjustments to different parts of your images.
 This works well for photographers who want to adjust only specific parts of the image such as applying a gradient on the sky, adjusting the look and feel of clouds etc. You also could read the review of Aurora HDR software, to learn more details about this best HDR software for professional photographers.

-Bottom Line: The Aurora HDR 2019 may not be a full-fledged HDR photo editing software, but it has all the required HDR photo control options that can easily be used by anyone.
-For $99 (a 10-day free trial is available), the Aurora HDR 2019 is the best HDR software for photographers who specialize in landscape and scenic photography.
+Bottom Line: The Aurora HDR may not be a full-fledged HDR photo editing software, but images processed with Aurora HDR have much less noise in the final result, and tonal blending is much improved.
+In addition, the reduction of ghosting is impressive, as is the effect of color de-artifacting and reduction of chromatic aberration.
+For $99 (a 10-day free trial is available), the Aurora HDR is the best HDR software available for Mac and Windows for photographers who specialize in landscape and scenic photography.

 Rating – ★★★★